 Divorce Attorney in Ypsilanti, Michigan

 When clients in Washtenaw County, Michigan are facing an end to their marriage, there is a lot to consider.
 It is important to have a team of legal professionals on your side to help you navigate every step of the divorce process.
-The experienced legal team at Collis & Griffor has over 30 years of combined experience representing clients throughout the Washtenaw County area, including Ann Arbor, Seline, Canton, Bellville, Romulus and all of Wayne County from our office in Ypsilanti.
-If you need a compassionate, knowledgeable attorney to effectively represent the interests of yourself and your family, contact Collis & Griffor today to learn how we can help.
+The experienced legal team at Collis, Griffor & Hendra has over 30 years of combined experience representing clients throughout the Washtenaw County area, including Ann Arbor, Saline, Canton, Bellville, Romulus and all of Wayne County from our office in Ypsilanti.
+If you need a compassionate, knowledgeable attorney to effectively represent the interests of yourself and your family, contact Collis, Griffor & Hendra today to learn how we can help.

 Our Divorce & Family Law Services

-At Collis & Griffor, our firm is committed to helping clients navigate every step of the divorce process, as well as any complexities unique to your divorce.
+At Collis, Griffor & Hendra, our firm is committed to helping clients navigate every step of the divorce process, as well as any complexities unique to your divorce.
 When you need guidance from a skilled legal team, you can count on our firm to protect your interests.
 Some of the many areas of divorce and family law our firm can assist in include the following:

 - Business Valuations